Skip to Content

 Stibbert Museum

-For an armor-azing experience in Florence, visit the Stibbert Museum and marvel at one of the largest armor collections in Europe.
-The museum’s founder, Frederick Stibbert, was a passionate collector of arms and armor, and amassed an impressive collection that spans centuries and continents.
-From suits of armor worn by medieval knights to ornate samurai helmets and intricate Mughal shields, the collection offers a unique perspective on the history of warfare and the art of armor-making.
+For an armor-azing experience in Florence, visit the Stibbert Museum which is home to one of the largest armor collections in Europe.
+The museum’s founder, Frederick Stibbert, was a passionate collector of arms and armor (as it can be seen from the collection), and managed to collect an incredibly impressive collection that features armors from different centuries and different continents.
+From suits of armor worn by medieval knights to ornate samurai helmets and intricate Mughal shields, this collection is one you mustn’t miss.

 Climb The Hill Where Leonardo Was Trying To Fly